Bionatura Conference Series Vol 2. No 1. 2019

 Evaluation and conclusion

 By boiling in the 10% potassium hydroxide solution, the pigments are withdrawn from the roots.
-Therefore, under the microscope, it is easy to see the ink-colored mycorrhiza at 10x magnification and to see how the fungal network has grown between the individual cells of the tree roots (see figure 5)).
+Therefore, under the microscope, it is easy to see the ink-colored mycorrhiza at 10x magnification and the grown fungal network between the individual cells of the tree roots (see figure 5)).
 It should be noted here that one can only recognize mycorrhizal hyphae under the microscope if the root appears completely decolorized, i.e. white.
 Roots that are still dark after the potassium lye are therefore not suitable for this experiment.

 Since the root samples came from very young trees that had been planted only a few weeks earlier, it was assumed that there were no or very few mycorrhizal hyphae in these tree roots.
 This assumption was confirmed in this experiment.
 Five roots of young Tagasaste trees and Ch'acatea trees were examined under the microscope.
 Ten (countable) microscope sections have been examined at 10x magnification per plant species.
 Note: At 40x magnification, many more mycorrhizal hyphae have been detected, but counting at this magnification was not feasible, or only with a tremendous amount of time, and was therefore decided to enumerate at 10X magnification, not least to be able to achieve comparable results to the test.
 The results are shown in Table 1: